-Here’s the brutal truth how to become a freelance translator:
+Here’s the brutal truth how to become a freelance translator and succeed:

 They say, “if I speak another foreign language, I can certainly offer freelance translation services”.

 If you’re serious about freelance translation services, you need to be a professional linguist, website designer & creator, and marketing manager.

 Otherwise, you will waste your time, efforts and money.

 Well, today I’m going to show you which skills every freelance translator needs in order to step into an exciting and challenging world of working at home with an infant, or in your pajamas (as some do) and being your own boss.

 Freelancing in translation and localization industries is competitive.
 There are established freelance translators offering premium services, while some are barely charging at all.
 How can you fit in and make a living from freelance translation services?